 This Shrine involves some of my favourite Thai superstitions.
 Some people in Bangkok will look up a shrine in Sukhumvit 77 to get the blessing of a spirit to win the lottery.
 The spirits name is Mae Nak.
-She died prematurely while giving birth and her husband was at the time not home.
-The husband Maak was fighting in a war.
+She died prematurely while giving birth and her husband was not home.
+The husband, Maak, was fighting in a war.

-One day the husband realized that she was just a ghost and he hid from her in a temple.
-The local ghost doctor came to the rescue and cut a piece of Mae Nak’s forehead bone and captured her spirit in a bottle.
+One day the husband realised that she was just a ghost, and he hid from her in a temple.
+The local ghost doctor came to the rescue and cut a piece of Mae Nak’s forehead bone, and captured her spirit in a bottle.

-Many years ago a snake fell on my chest from some temple ruin in Sukhothai historical park.
-It fell to the ground and I lightly stepped on it, but it didn’t bite.
+Many years ago, a snake fell on my chest from some temple ruin in Sukhothai historical park.
+It fell to the ground, and I lightly stepped on it, but it didn’t bite.
 It just escaped.
 But my two Thai friends were so happy and said: – Khun Per.
 This means that you will meet your partner soon.
-Wasn’t sure if it was a good thing or not.
-But at the time I was more busy trying to calm down a bit after what for me was a completely new and unique happening.
-Also dreaming of a snake is said to be a message that you soon will meet a partner.
-And some people might think that seeing a small snake is equivalent to choosing number five in the lottery, and a large snake is a sure number six.
+I wasn’t sure if it was a good thing or not.
+But at the time, I was more busy trying to calm down a bit after what was a completely new and unique happening.

-In Thailand, you might also be surprised to see when a neighbours house has been invaded by bees.
-They just leave the beehive and the bees swarming around.
+In Thailand, you might also be surprised to see when bees invade a neighbour’s house.
+They leave the beehive and the bees swarming around.
 This is very much considered to be a totem of good luck.
 Listening to a gecko calling ” geeechoo” “geechoo” 7 times should also be a good reason for buying a lottery ticket.
-And if a small lizard enters your house, speak to it softly and kindly and you will have some great fortune coming your way.
+And if a small lizard enters your house, speak to it softly and kindly, and you will have some great fortune coming your way.

 The classic superstition is that you can not cut your hair on Wednesdays in Thailand.
-That it would be bad luck has probably something to do with the fact that royals had their haircut on Wednesdays in the past so it was both the fact that hairdressers were not available and that it was absolutely a no do to cut the hair as a common person on a Wednesday.
+That it would be bad luck has probably something to do with the fact that royals had their haircut on Wednesdays in the past.
+Hence, it was both that hairdressers were not available and that it was absolutely a no do to cut the hair as an ordinary person on a Wednesday.
 No way that you could compare yourself to nobility.

-Always consult the monk or fortune teller to get the perfect date for a wedding, starting a company, taking a new car out of the showroom, before installing the foundation pile for a new house, and arranging the house warming party.
+Always consult the monk or fortune teller to get the perfect date for a wedding, start a company, take a new car out of the showroom before installing the foundation pile for a new house, and arrange the house warming party.

 For our family, we have done all of this.
 The monks decided the wedding date.
-They moved the date from just a few days from before the tsunami 2004 to a month earlier.
-Which for me was extremely lucky, otherwise I would have had most of my family on holiday in Phuket during the tsunami.
+They moved the date from just a few days before the tsunami 2004 to a month earlier.
+For me, it was fortunate; I would have had most of my family on holiday in Phuket during the tsunami.
 Thank god for superstitions.

-Monks recommended we have a silvered coloured car.
-Lucky us that we wanted the same.
-Well, 14 years later it is still working.
-We did get the blessing and sprinkling of the car.
-Thai people can be very pragmatic though.
-If they disagree with the colour suggested by the monks they might buy whatever colour of the car they prefer, but to be on the safe side they will have a sign on the car saying that this is not a white car, it is a black car or!
+Some monks recommended that we buy a silvered coloured car.
+Lucky for us that we wanted the same.
+Well, 14 years later, it is still working.
+We did get the blessing and sprinkling of the vehicle.
+Thai people can be very pragmatic, though.
+If they disagree with the colour suggested by the monks, they might buy whatever colour of the car they prefer, but to be safe, they will have a sign on the car saying that this is not a white car, it is a black car or!
 That would please both sides, monks and car owners.

-Something fairly common in Thailand is name changes if you consider yourself a victim of bad karma.
+Something reasonably familiar in Thailand is name changes if you consider yourself a victim of bad karma.
 So bad events are not always something good anyway.
-If you need a name change, you will look up a holy person that will find a more suitable name for you looking into events and birthdates and more in your personal history.
-Sometimes, it is enough to correct bad luck with repeated visits to temples.
+If you need a name change, you will look up a holy person to find a more suitable name for you, look into events and birthdates and more in your personal history.
+Sometimes, it is enough to correct lousy luck with repeated visits to temples.
 A Thai friend was a bit unlucky to kill a snake in her house by throwing the heavy spirit house on the snakes head.
 Two bad things in one call there, destroying a spirit house and killing a large animal.
 But it was all adjusted by enough temple visits.
 Superstitions at work